 Facts:

-• From its identification through the 1990s, C. diff was considered a “nuisance disease” by doctors, afflicting primarily the immune-suppressed and the elderly, but treatable and rarely deadly
+• From its identification through the 1990s, C. diff was considered a “nuisance disease” by doctors, afflicting primarily the immunosuppressed and the elderly, but treatable and rarely fatal

 • However, starting in the 2000s, several large and fatal outbreaks in North America signaled that C. diff was evolving